azure-octo/dapr-apim-demo/README.md

 #### Trigger Binding Policy

-To expose a Dapr output binding we create policy that defines the `”create”` operation in the `demo-binding` component:
+To expose the `demo-binding` binding we will create a policy that "in-lines" the global policy (`<base />`) and set publishes the request payload to Dapr binding API:

 ```xml
 <policies>